elixir-europe/elixir-smp-lesson/docs/chapters/stage3_application.md

 > *Brainstorming*:  advantages of using tests.

-> *Narrative*: briefly enumerate the advantages of testing (if not mentioned in the previous brainstorm)
+> *Narrative*: Advantages of testing (if not mentioned in the previous brainstorm)
+  1. Helps ensure that when something is fixed, it will not break other things or if it does, it will not go unnoticed.

+  2. Ensure that the documented functionality is stable, as well as identifying potential bugs and/or issues.

+  3. Essential for reproducibility

+  4. Enhance the overall trust that the software will work as intended

 #### c.
 Setting up Communication channels

+Setting communication channels allow users to:
+- eport any problems or pose questions about usage and documentation
+- address issues/bugs.

 > *Discussion*.
 What is your preferred cmmunication channel as a user? and as a developer?
 Why?